 3: How do I know if my insurance will pay?

 We will make contact with your insurance company and report our findings to you.
 Just give us your doctor and insurance information.
 This is a free service.
 Once we receive the answer from your insurance, you can decide at that time whether you would like for us to start the process.

 4: What kind of doctor do I need for you to contact?
 Do they need to be a specialist?

-No. Any doctor that knows of your condition will be fine.
-Your family doctor or specialist, just as long as they are a medical doctor.
+No. Any medical doctor who knows of your condition will be fine.

 5: How long do silicone prosthetic devices last?